-A. CONTRACTOR will enter all service information in The Tulare County HHSA Management Information System (AVATAR).

-B. CONTRACTOR will complete all reports for partners enrolled in a FSP program, in the Behavioral Health Information System (BHIS) to include: PAF, KET and 3M.
+A. CONTRACTOR will enter all service information in the Tulare County Mental Health Avatar Electronic Health Record in accordance with COUNTY procedures.
+B. CONTRACTOR will complete all reports for consumers enrolled in a FSP program, in the Data Collection and Reporting System (DCR) to include PAF, KET and 3M, in accordance with the State DCR procedures.

-C. CONTRACTOR will record demographic and service data as stipulated by COUNTY, including service location, for all consumers served, and submit a monthly QIC and narrative report to the COUNTY.
+C. CONTRACTOR will record demographic and service data as stipulated by COUNTY, including service location, for all consumers served, and submit a monthly data report to the COUNTY.

-D. CONTRACTOR's services should result in the improvement of eight negative outcomes associated with severe and persistent mental illness: suicide, incarceration, prolonged suffering, school failure or dropout, unemployment, hospitalization, homelessness and removal of children from their homes.
+D. CONTRACTOR's services will result in the improvement of negative outcomes associated with untreated severe and persistent mental illness to include, but not limited to: psychiatric hospitalization, involvement with the juvenile justice system, school failure or dropout, homelessness and removal of children from their homes.

-E. CONTRACTOR will record, assess, and provide an annual outcomes report to the COUNTY no later than 60 days after the close of the fiscal year.
+E. CONTRACTOR will record, assess, and provide an annual program data and outcomes report ensuring to include performance and outcomes measures within this Scope of Work, and, where applicable, pertaining to outcomes; use pre, during, and post client assessments for all consumers.
+The annual report shall be submitted to the COUNTY no later than 60 days after the close of the fiscal year.

-F. Data entered in the AVATAR system, BHIS system, monthly demographic reports, and outcome reports will be used to measure CONTRACTOR's adherence to the standards set forth in this contract.
+F. Data entered into Avatar, DCR system, monthly data reports, and annual data and outcome reports will be used to measure CONTRACTOR's adherence to the standards set forth in this contract.